-January 13, 2016
+January 9, 2017

-Audit Committee and Council City of Maple Ridge 11995 Haney Place Maple Ridge, BC V2X 6A9
+Audit & Finance Committee City of Maple Ridge 11995 Haney Place Maple Ridge, BC V2X 6A9

-Dear Members of the Audit Committee and Council:
+Dear Members of the Audit & Finance Committee:

-We are pleased to present our audit plan for the audit of the consolidated financial statements of the City of Maple Ridge (the "City") for the year ended December 31, 2015.
+We are pleased to present our audit plan for the audit of the financial statements of the City of Maple Ridge (the "City") for the year ended December 31, 2016.

-Our report is designed to highlight and explain key issues which we believe to be relevant to the audits including audit risks, the nature, extent and timing of our audit work and the terms of our engagement.
-The audit planning report forms a significant part of our overall communication strategy with the Audit Committee and Council and is designed to promote effective two-way communication throughout the audit process.
-It is important that we maintain effective two-way communication with the Audit Committee and Council throughout the entire audit process so that we may both share timely information.
-The audit process will conclude with an Audit Committee and Council meeting and the preparation of our final report to the Audit Committee and Council.
+Our report is designed to highlight and explain key issues which we believe to be relevant to the audit including audit risks, the nature, extent and timing of our audit work and the terms of our engagement.
+The audit planning report forms a significant part of our overall communication strategy with the Audit & Finance Committee and is designed to promote effective two-way communication throughout the audit process.
+It is important that we maintain effective two-way communication with the Audit & Finance Committee throughout the entire audit process so that we may both share timely information.
+The audit process will conclude with an Audit & Finance Committee meeting and the preparation of our final report to the Audit & Finance Committee.

-This report has been prepared solely for the use of the Audit Committee and Council and should not be distributed without our prior consent.
+This report has been prepared solely for the use of the Audit & Finance Committee and should not be distributed without our prior consent.
 Consequently, we accept no responsibility to a third party that uses this communication.

-The Audit Committee and Council play an important part in the audit planning process and we look forward to meeting with you to discuss our audit plan as well as any other matters that you consider appropriate.
+The Audit & Finance Committee plays an important part in the audit planning process and we look forward to meeting with you to discuss our audit plan as well as any other matters that you consider appropriate.